 Public comment for the ten TRAC applications submitted in the MORPC region during the 2023 cycle ended August 11, 2023.
 The prioritized list of applications, once adopted, will be sent to TRAC and ODOT.
-MORPC will present the list of projects to TRAC at a regional public hearing to be scheduled for September or October.
+MORPC will present the list of projects to TRAC at a regional public hearing in September or October.